Speaking and Listening

 Children are given opportunities to retell familiar stories and poems and are expected to learn them.

 Reading is taught systematically through the school.
-In the Foundation stage and KS1 a range of phonic approach reading books are used as our core resource initially, supported by guided reading sessions.
-Children are taught to read mainly through a combination of structured teaching of phonics and guided reading.
+In the Foundation stage and KS1 a range of phonic approach reading books are used as our core resource initially, supported by whole class sessions.
+Children are taught to read mainly through a combination of structured teaching of phonics, individual and guided reading.
 Once they are confident with a range of common exception words and can decode they move onto a greater range of non-phonic based books.
-The Collins Big Cat reading scheme books provide a wide range of texts, including chapter books, fiction/non-fiction, plays and poetry.
+The reading scheme books provide a wide range of texts, including chapter books, fiction/non-fiction, plays and poetry.
 They are colour coded and children are encouraged to choose from a range of books with in the band for their year group.
 Children take their reading books home and are expected to read at home as part of their homework.
 Boxes of high quality texts are also available to encourage older children to read.
-This approach is built on by staff within the context of guided reading sessions.
+This approach is built on by staff within the context of reading sessions.

 Every child is heard reading one-to-one by a member of staff at least once a week.